Codam-jde-baai/.github/profile/README.md

-# Codam Project of Julius de Baaij, Hi there 👋
+# Codam Projects of Julius de Baaij, Hi there 👋

 ### About Me
  - I love turning an idea into funtional code, thinking about the implementation of projects and code-ideas gets me higly motivated